Core-softened water-alcohol mixtures: the solute-size effects: Results and discussion

-Coming from the supercritical region, the LLCP lays at the end of the Widom Line (WL) - a line in the $P\times T$ phase diagram that can be obtained by the maxima in the response function $\kappa_T$ and corresponds to the separation between LDL-like and HDL-like behavior in the supercritical regime.
-In the figure~\ref{waterPTdiagram} (a) we show the CS water phase diagram obtained from our simulations.
+Coming from the supercritical region, the LLCP lays at the end of the Widom Line (WL) - a line in the $(P, T)$ phase diagram that may be acquired by the extension of the LLPT curve into the one-phase supercritical region (separation between LDL-like and HDL-like behavior) and is the locus of maximum fluctuations of the order parameter \cite{holten2012, bianco2019}.
+In this work we are estimating the WL based on the $\kappa_T$ maxima.
+In the figure~\ref{waterPTdiagram} (a) we show the pure CSW potential phase diagram obtained from our simulations.
 The WL, indicated by the dotted purple line and the purple squares, ends at the LLCP.
-Below the LLCP we have the transition between the liquid phases, indicated by the discontinuity in the thermodynamic property $\kappa_T$ -- shown in the ESI$^\dag$ for all isotherms -- and in the structural and dynamic properties.
-For instance, the upper panel in the figure~\ref{waterPTdiagram}(b) shows the structure factor $\tau$ for the subcritical pressure $P^* = 0.13$ and for the supercritical pressure $P^* = 0.15$ as function of the inverse of temperature.
-As $T$ decreases we can see a discontinuity in the subcritical isobar, indicating an abrupt change in the fluid structure.
-On the other hand, the supercritical isobar has a monotonic increase in $\tau$ as $T$ decreases, indicating an increase in the particles order.
-Similarly, the dependence of the diffusion coefficient $D$ with $T^{*-1}$ is discontinuous in the supercritical isobar.
-For the supercritical pressure $P^* = 0.15$ we see a change in the diffusion inclination with temperature when it crosses the Widom Line, indicating the HDL-dominated to LDL-dominated regime.
+Below the LLCP we have the transition between the liquid phases, indicated by the discontinuity in the thermodynamic property $\kappa_T^*$ -- shown in the ESI$^\dag$ for all isotherms -- and in the structural and dynamic properties.
+For instance, the upper panel in the figure~\ref{waterPTdiagram}(b) shows the translational order parameter $\tau^*$ for the subcritical pressure $P^* = 0.13$ and for the supercritical pressure $P^* = 0.15$ as function of the inverse of temperature.
+As $T^*$ decreases we may see a discontinuity in the subcritical isobar, indicating an abrupt change in the fluid structure.
+On the other hand, the supercritical isobar has a monotonic increase in $\tau^*$ as $T^*$ decreases, indicating an increase in the particles order.
+Similarly, the dependence of the diffusion coefficient $D^*$ with $T^{*-1}$ is discontinuous in the supercritical isobar.
+For the supercritical pressure $P^* = 0.15$ we see a change in the diffusion slope with temperature when it crosses the Widom Line, indicating the HDL-dominated to LDL-dominated regime.
 These results are in agreement with our recent work obtained by the heating of the system~\cite{marques2020} and previous works employing this potential~\cite{franzese2007,alan2008,franzeseJCP2010,franzese2011}.